ghoomfrog/silili/README.md

 	<dd>us (<i>lit.</i> me me)
 </dl>

-This is not necessary when the word is preceded by a numeral or determiner where it would be otherwise unnecessary.
-The following examples have an unnecessary word inside parentheses:
+Sometimes, repeating words to make them plural is not needed.
+For example:

 <dl>
-	<dt>tu kiw (kiw)
+	<dt>tu kiw
 	<dd>two birds
-	<dt>mas taj (taj)
+	<dt>mas taj
 	<dd>many days
 </dl>

-And, of course, reduplication might have other purposes in some contexts, like emphasis.
+In these examples, it's obvious that the words are plural, looking at the words before them.

+> **Note** Of course, sometimes repeating words can mean other things.

 ## Describing States and Actions